 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of festival staff immediately.
-Festival staff can be identified as they’ll be wearing branded clothing and/or badges.
+You can identify festival staff by their Afrotech Fest branded clothing and/or badges.